apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // once allocated by scheduler, 0 or negative value means never expire. int64 executionTimeoutMilliSeconds = 10;

-  // Which job this allocation ask belongs to, if it is not specified.
+  // Which application this allocation ask belongs to, if it is not specified.
 The allocation
-  // won't belong to any job.
-  string jobId = 11;
+  // won't belong to any application. string applicationId = 11;

   // Which partition requested by this ask
   // One ask can only request one node partition